openpermissions/support-docs/documents/markdown/guides/concepts.md

 #### Identity Service

-Uses and various libs.
+The service that generates Hub Keys, supported by the [Bass]() library.

 #### Index Service

-Supports a periodically updated index that identifies which repositories contain a given entity, e.g. a specific asset.
+The routing service that tracks which assets have been onboarded to which [Repository]() services, and that maintains a cached index for quick retrieval.

 #### Koi

 OPP libraries have fish names.
-A library used in Open Permissions Platform services providing helpers and utilities for tornado applications
+This a Python library that provides helpers and utilities for Tornado applications.

 #### licensor

 A party that has the right to offer an asset.

-#### licensor

-A licensor is a party that offers to license an asset, specifically anyone who creates an offer for an asset that has been onboarded to an OPP instance.

 #### microservice